 Career-long public policy shaper Audra Wilson '94, president and chief executive officer of the Shriver Center on Poverty Law, will be Bucknell University's 2021 Commencement speaker.

 Following a successful career in law, politics and community development, Wilson was named the Shriver Center's new head in spring 2020.
-The organization works to bolster equal justice and economic opportunity in communities across Illinois.
+The organization works to bolster equal justice and economic opportunity in communities across the nation.
 It's also where Wilson began her legal career after graduating from Bucknell with degrees in international relations and Spanish, and attending law school at Valparaiso University.

 As a staff attorney, Wilson spent her early days at the Shriver Center focusing on welfare reform and food security — until she was tapped by former President Barack Obama to serve as the press and policy director for his U.S. Senate campaign in 2004.